aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/applications/json.md

 # JSON format logs

-You can configure Log Hub to ingest JSON logs.
+You can configure Centralized Logging with OpenSearch to ingest JSON logs.

 ## Prerequisites
 {%